Gazalpreetk/Gazalpreetk-Global-Superstore-Sales-Insights/README.md

 Quantity or Sales by Country: A bar graph displaying the quantity or sales of products sold in various countries, with the United States leading, followed by France and Australia, among others.

-Quantity Oe Slaes by Year: A line graph illustrating shows a trend in the quantity  or sales of items sold from 2011 to 2014, indicating growth over time.
+Quantity Or Slaes by Year: A line graph illustrating shows a trend in the quantity  or sales of items sold from 2011 to 2014, indicating growth over time.

 Product Categories: A section with visual representations for different product categories such as Furniture, Technology, and Office Supplies, along with their respective profit contributions.